From cramped chaos to clarity

 Familiar Cards from Legacy Design

-This approach improves learnability and ensures a smoother transition for users adapting to a new AI-powered workflow.
+This small but intentional decision improved learnability and supported a smoother behavioral transition to the AI-powered workflow.

 🚨 Phased Transition Strategy